National Youth Service (Kenya): History

-National Youth Service was established with the assistance of Israeli government, it was inspired by Nahal (fighting poineer youth) and GADNA (Youth battalion) models which combined military service and the establishment of agricultural settlements.

-While in Israel the movement was necessary to deal with existential threats from Palestine and Arab world, in Kenya the model was attractive to the government to instill national values to the young people and to rehabilitate the freedom fighters (mau mau).
+National Youth Service was established with the assistance of Israeli government, it was inspired by Nahal (fighting pioneer youth) and GADNA (Youth battalion) models which combined military service and the establishment of agricultural settlements.
+In Kenya, this model was attractive to the government to instil national values to the young people and to rehabilitate the freedom fighters (Mau Mau).
 The Israeli had hoped to use the youth training as their entry point to Africa.
-And besides Kenya, they had such programmes in Nigeria, Tanzania and Uganda.